By Kyra Hollowell Morris, CERTIFIED FINANCIAL PLANNER™ professional & Founder of Morris Financial Concepts on her wellness journey.

 COVID-19 and its necessary home quarantine hit during the middle of tax season, an extraordinarily busy time for all of us CERTIFIED FINANCIAL PLANNER™ professionals in Charleston.
 With all of the intense things going on in the world, it really felt like a scene out of the show Twilight Zone.
 Until April 15th, I focused on tax returns and did very little else.
 The Quarantine 15 added poundage was seizing my middle section and an overall sense of depression became my companion.
 One day, I read a blog post by Phoebe Lapine, the author of The Wellness Project.
-She was inviting people to join her in a study called “4 Weeks to Wellness”, and I was intrigued.
+She was inviting people to join her in a study called “4 Weeks to Wellness”, and I was intrigued and inspired to start my own wellness journey.
 The 4-week regimen wasn’t just about losing weight or avoiding food.
 The study also entailed taking care of your skin, daily exercise, rest, and relaxation.

 The food aspect of the study focused on eating clean and healthy while trying to understand your relationship with food.
 The program followed techniques used in elimination diets by scheduling periods of time when certain foods are first eliminated from your diet before they are gradually reintroduced.
 This practice has been known to help consumers better understand their body’s reaction to potentially inflammatory foods.
 Week 1 encouraged the removal of alcohol, caffeine, and sugar from your diet.
 Week 2 – 4 began a different food elimination protocol with corn, gluten, and dairy.
 The recipes provided throughout these phases were delicious, and even included a batch cooking strategy where you could shop, cook for the week, and clean up all within 4 hours.